Discover the language in Digital

 - Completing digital forms.

-- Issuing voice commands or record voice messages.
+- Issuing text/video commands or recording video messages.

 - Participating in live technology-mediated interactions.